 - Also, while Yhwach's initial plan involved Uryuu dying in The Purge like the rest of the Gemischt Quincies, when he turned out to have a special power that allowed him to survive Yhwach immediately set out to get that power on his side.

-- 13, is done by the sheer ferocity of his forces' attack.
-He gives away nothing in relation to his goals, and merely takes advantage of Soul Society's panic and confusion.
+- 13, through the sheer ferocity of his forces' attack.
+He betrays nothing about his underlying goals, instead simply taking advantage of Soul Society's panic and confusion.